Description |

 Solution |

-Use the below settings to configure FortiGate as a speed test (iperf) server (This feature does NOT work in v7.4.2+):
+Use the settings below to configure FortiGate as a speed test (iperf) server (This feature does NOT work in v7.4.2+):

 config system global set speedtest-server enable end

-config system interface edit <interface name> append allowaccess speed-test next end Enabling Speed Test on the interface using GUI:
+config system interface edit <interface name> append allowaccess speed-test next end Enabling Speed Test on the interface using the GUI:

 FGT-A (iPerf Server):